 - Why is this work important to DSA’s mission and vision for downtown?

 - What outcomes do we hope to achieve?

 - How will we implement and hold ourselves accountable?

-Below is a list of those serving on the DEI Task Force, a detailed timeline for our ongoing efforts and future goals, and anti-racism resources provided by our consultants for our employees, board members and other stakeholders to pursue at their discretion.
+Below is a detailed timeline for our ongoing efforts and future goals along with anti-racism resources provided by our consultants for our employees, board members and other stakeholders to pursue at their discretion.
 We will update this material as our efforts progress.